 A little bit more about ‘MDIII’ abbreviation: this is collectors term (read more here at the down of the page), and based on engraving text on the lens, not on appearance.
 All NewMD lenses are included in this subset, but not all MDIII lenses can be called as NewMD, at least these two: Minolta MD Varisoft 85mm 1:2.8 and Minolta MD APO TELE 600mm 1:6.3

-- Weight – N-MD are lightest ‘metal&glass’ lenses.
+- Weight – N-MD is lightest ‘metal&glass’ lenses.
 These lenses are not plastic, as is sometimes written about them on the internet.
 Of course, we can find a few plastic elements on the MD lenses, but they can’t affect performance or solidity.

 - Minolta N-MD lenses in average have a most modern coating.
 It looks like since then the inventors have not come up with anything better and just use some variations of it.
 So N-MD has better contrast.

 - N-MD lenses cheaper than modern and can have the same picture quality.
 Not all of course, but it happens.
 And some N-MD’s even better than modern analogs, yes, it’s rare cases, but it happens.
-I just want to say that N-MD can be enough for a most photographers, because a lot of amateurs don’t need to shoot with cool and expensive modern lenses with optical designs about 20 elements.
+I just want to say that N-MD can be enough for most photographers because a lot of amateurs don’t need to shoot with cool and expensive modern lenses with optical designs about 20 elements.
 (However, if you can afford modern top-level lenses – do it in no doubt and have fun.)

 N-MD lenses use Minolta SLR camera-mount named as ‘SR’ (same as the lenses from previous generations, like Rokkors).
-And you should know, that Minolta SR lenses can be used easy with Techart Pro auto-focus adapter.
-I am very grateful to developers of this wonderful magic.
+And you should know, that Minolta SR lenses can be used easily with Techart Pro auto-focus adapter.
+I am very grateful to the developers of this wonderful magic.
 If ever there were thoughts to sell all my N-MD lenses and buy another with auto-focus, but after getting this adapter, I generally forgot about this idea.
 Of course, auto-focus via Techart can’t support all features of native lenses, but it works fine, and what about me – I am absolutely satisfied.